aws-greengrass/aws-greengrass-component-common/RECIPE_REFERENCE.md

 # Component Recipe Reference
-## Reference and guidelines
-This reference describes version 2020-xx-xx of component recipe file format.

-Component recipe is a single yaml/json file for the component author to define component deployment and runtime characteristics in the AWS Greengrass ecosystem.
+Component Recipe is a single YAML or JSON file for the component author to define component deployment and runtime characteristics in the AWS Greengrass ecosystem.

+## Reference last updated date: 2020.09.21
+The date is here for easier reference.
+Look at git commit time for the accurate timestamp instead.

+## Guidelines
+### Unknown or unrecognized Property
+1. Currently, unknown properties will not be parsed so that it gives team members clear message if a field is mis-spelled, etc.

+### Backward compatibility for the version 2020-01-25
+1. Property names are case-insensitive.
+Please use Pascal case if possible.
+See below.
+2. Enum names are case-insensitive.
+3. New fields like "ComponentDependencies" will not break existing recipe parsing.

 ## Recipe file structure and examples
 Here is a sample recipe file in yaml format which defines a simple HelloWorld application can run on AWS Greengrass managed devices.
 It defines a manifest for x86_64 windows as well as a manifest for arm32 linux.